neijrr/nextcloud_passwords_handbook_ru/Developers/App-Requirements.md

-The password app lists official and third party apps in the included "Apps & Extensions" section and the readme.
+The password app lists official clients, third party apps and programming libraries in the included "Apps & Extensions" section.
+Apps are also listed in the readme, libraries are also listed in the developer handbook.
-If you have developed an app or extension and want it to be listed there, this page lists what you need to do.
+If you have developed an app or library and want it to be listed there, this page lists what you need to do.

 ## Requirements
 Your app should meet these requirements.